Samyak-code/Instructorfiles/LibraryStyleGuide.md

 ## Documentation

-We use the following documentation pipeline to automatically generate and host our [documentation] (<https://mitll-racecar.readthedocs.io>):
+We use the following documentation pipeline to automatically generate and host our [documentation](https://mitll-racecar.readthedocs.io):

 1. **Input**: human-readable docstrings in library files.
 2. **[Doxypypy](https://pypi.org/project/doxypypy/)**: Converts docstrings to a doxygen-friendly format.